Best international restaurants in Moscow

 Address: Ulitsa Zabelina, 1, Moscow.

 Working hours: Mo- Fr from 10 am to 11 pm, Sa-Su from 12 pm to 11 pm.

 Muscovites go to an American buffet on two occasions: when we want a quick nosh, then we go to MacDonalds, and when we want a properly fried steak.
 Despite the fact that young people in Russia become more eco-responsible and avoid eating meat, steak houses didn’t disappear from the Moscow food map.

 The restaurant “FRANK by Basta” in Rozhdestvenka Street is a brutal loft with well-cooked American food, informally-looking waiters and modern music.
 It was opened by a popular Russian musician Basta and is a place for occasional meetings of his fellow musicians.
 The brand keeps middle-range prices for this area, which is nice and appreciated by guests.
 “FRANK” also offers a big menu of food and drinks, and honestly it’s hard to narrow down your choices.
 They have pork ribs, cooked on Big Green Egg, obviously meat and fish steaks, wraps, burgers, and even BBQ.
 Everything looks appetizing.
 By the way, choose wisely, some ribs are of a one-kilo portion!
 Multiply that with apple crumble and Californian salad, and here you are- with a big shiny smile and your pants felt tight.

 Working hours: Su–Th from 12 pm to 1 am, Fr–Sa from 12 pm to 3 am.

 As you can see, there are plenty of places in Moscow serving international food if you are not a fan of Russian cuisine.
-Have a good day!
+For a perfect 3 day trip to Moscow, check out this post, and have a good day!

 written by Natalia Motorina